vtorosyan/vtorosyan.github.io/_posts/2016/08/2016-8-31-natural-testing.md

 fun `Validate password and return false when the parameter has 5 chars and contains brackets`() {}
 ```

 As you can see the test is 100% human readable, even someone who has no idea what test or class is doing can read the method name and understand the purpose.
-Even more, if you have already somewhere test cases/scenarios written, they can easily be transformed to the unit tests by simply copy pasting the titles of your test scenarios.
+Even more, if you have already somewhere test cases/scenarios written, they can be easily transformed to the unit tests by copy pasting the titles of your test scenarios.

 Luckily, it does not end here.
 We want to have tests as executable, behaviour driven specifications.
 Having some context about the functionality only in the test method name is not behaviour driven at all.
 The new [Spek](https://jetbrains.github.io/spek/){:target="_blank"} framework comes for a help.
 Here is our tests in Spek